 Andrea Brink Siem

-Andrea is an MA student in Linguistics, who’s currently interning at Lancaster University.
+Andrea is an MA student in Linguistics, who has just come back from interning at Lancaster University.
 Her competences are mainly within acoustic and articulatory phonetics and Danish phonology but her interests in the field are broad and her curiosity restless!

 Our webmaster, Anna, is currently trying desperately to tease apart biological and social ageing from chronological age, in an effort to see how ageing affects (phonetic) language variation and change.
 She also obsesses over the plight of L2 Danish learners.
 However, due to previous projects, she tends to get sidetracked by all things intonational.
 Her website is here.

 Catharine is a BA student in English.
 She is passionate about ancient languages and actively collects obscure phrases from Middle English and Early Modern English and tries to reintroduce them into Present-Day English.

 Chris Cox, previously a student of Phonetics & Phonology at the University of York, is a PhD student at the Interacting Minds Centre/Department of Cognitive Science & Linguistics.
 He is currently using a new experimental methodology to explore how infants discover and learn the speech sounds of their mother tongue.
 Other interests include predictive processing, statistical learning, digital signal processing, acoustic phonetics, and computational modelling.

 Henrik Jørgensen is working on phonetic and phonological subjects (among many other things).
 He is also interested in related acoustic matters, like oversize recorders.